yacmov/civ-web-technologies-portfolio-phases-SK/README.md

 ## Now you are ready to work on each individual phase
 - finalise and push phase 1 when you are due to complete the assessment
 - at this point download your zip file and submit the complete code and the assessment document to blackboard
-- Copy the files from phase 1 into phase 2
+- copy the files from phase 1 into phase 2
 - then commit and push the start of phase 2

--
-The assets folder should contain the images, css, JS, fonts and media for each of your phase
+## The assets folder should contain the images, css, JS, fonts and media for each of your phase

-The screenshots required in each phase should be saved in the evidence folder for that pahse
+## The screenshots required in each phase should be saved in the evidence folder for that phase

-Example: you can have the following css files in your CSS folder
+## Example: you can have the following phase specific css files in your CSS folder
         - phase-1.css
         - phase-2.css
         - phase-3.css